wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top">[<a href="#errorcountbycodeforapi">ErrorCountByCodeForAPI</a>]!</td>
 <td>

-A list containing the error count for each status code of each API.
+A list containing the error count for each status code for each API.
 Returns an empty array if no data is available.

 </td>
 </tr>